Examples of our commitments to the student community and business world

-- PhD: Atat Yehia Mostepha obtained her PhD in Marketing under the supervision of Nacima Ourahmoune, on Octobre 2, 2020
+- PhD: Atat Yehia Mostepha obtained her PhD in Marketing under the supervision of Nacima Ourahmoune, on the 2nd of October 2020

-Frederic Prevot, President of the Committee (Head of research center Marketing et nouvelle consummation, represents the Dean) ;
+Frederic Prevot, President of the Committee (Head of research center Marketing et nouvelle consummation, representing the Dean) ;

 Soren Askegaard, External examiner (Professor University of Southern Denmark, President of the Consumer Culture Theory consortium -CCTc) ;